Russia Registers 28 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 28 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 ceasefire violations in the country over the past 24 hours, while the Turkish side has recorded 36 truce breaches, the Russian Defense Ministry said on Thursday

-MOSCOW (UrduPoint News / Sputnik - 25th August, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 ceasefire violations in the country over the past 24 hours, while the Turkish side has recorded eight truce breaches, the Russian Defense Ministry said on Sunday.
+MOSCOW (UrduPoint News / Sputnik - 29th August, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 28 ceasefire violations in the country over the past 24 hours, while the Turkish side has recorded 36 truce breaches, the Russian Defense Ministry said on Thursday.

 Syria has been engulfed in an armed conflict since 2011, with the government forces fighting numerous terrorist organizations and armed opposition groups.
 The Syrian government regained control over most of the territories that were seized by terrorists in late 2017, however counterterrorism operations still continue in a number of areas.